O-Three-Two/2023-10-zetachain-alpha/phase-1/101-dev/README.md

 ### Similar protocols

-Besides everything mentioned, Zetachain is similar to any other Ethermint enabled Cosmos chain.
+Besides everything mentioned, Zetachain is similar to any other Ethermint-enabled Cosmos chain.

-Ethermint enabled just means that there's two chains, one is the actual cosmos chain, which is Zetachain in this case.
+Ethermint enabled just means that there are two chains, one is the actual cosmos chain, which is Zetachain in this case.

-The other is an EVM compatible chain, which is called zEVM.
+The other is an EVM-compatible chain, which is called EVM.

 The most notable similar example is the Cronos chain, where Cronos chain is the EVM compatibility layer chain (aka the zEVM), and the crypto.com chain is the actual cosmos chain behind the Cronos chain.